River Swilly: Fishing

 The Swilly traditionally produced approximately 300–400 salmon per year.
 The heaviest salmon recorded weighed 24 lb; a sea trout of 12 lb was also recorded.
 The river is considered one of the best fishing rivers in the northwest of Ireland.

 Crossings

 The Swilly is spanned by numerous bridges mostly open to road traffic.
 In Letterkenny there are four bridges across the river:

 Devlin Way

-Devlin Way was the first pedestrian bridge built over the River Swilly.
-The bridge was installed on 25 October 2006 in Letterkenny.
-The bridge connects the suburban Oldtown area with the town centre.
-It was designed by TS McLaughlin Structural Engineers and the ironwork was constructed by Bonnar Engineering.
-The bridge cost €100,000 to construct.
-A maroon-coloured cambered steel structure which measures 28 metres long and 2.2 metres wide, the new bridge proves a major impact on the safety of pedestrians, especially OAPs and school-going children.
-It is lit by a lamp cast from iron and it also contains a commemorative stone seat with a plaque.
-The bridge is a neighbour to the much older and well-known Oldtown Bridge.

-The bridge was officially opened on 14 November 2006 by local councillor Ciaran Brogan.
-The bridge is named in honour of the Devlin family who live beside the bridge and sacrificed part of their land so that the bridge could be built.
+Devlin Way, the first pedestrian bridge built over the River Swilly, was opened in Letterkenny in November 2006.
+It connects the suburban Oldtown area with the town centre.
+The bridge was designed by TS McLaughlin Structural Engineers and the ironwork was constructed by Bonnar Engineering.
+It cost €100,000 to construct.
+A maroon-coloured cambered steel structure which measures 28 metres long and 2.2 metres wide, the bridge is lit by a lamp cast from iron and contains a commemorative stone seat with a plaque.
+The bridge is a neighbour to the much older Oldtown Bridge.
+The bridge is named in honour of the Devlin family who live beside the bridge and gave part of their land so that the bridge could be built.